 Light and refreshing, this spring/summer dessert is a delightful combination of homemade vanilla whipped cream with blueberry sauce.
 Blueberry Fool is the perfect no-bake dessert.

 I don’t know what it is about the humble berry, but it has inspired some curiously named desserts: blueberry buckle, blueberry grunt, blueberry boy bait, and — no foolin’ — the berry fool.
-(Not certain where the name came from — the all-seeing Googles is vague about its origin.)
+(Not certain where the name came from — the all-knowing Googles is vague about its origin.)

 (Whenever I hear blueberry grunt, I want to let out a football player [guuuh!] and slap something with my spatula.)

 Nothing foolish about the blueberry fool, no sir.
 Freshly whipped cream, lightly sweetened and vanilla scented, is streaked — and topped — with a Grand Marnier-spiked blueberry sauce.
-A light and airy treat for these dog days of summer.
+A light and airy treat for the dog days of summer.